Shohail-Ismail/A-Level-Draughts-Project/README.md

 # Running the program

 Although the final codebase was not able to be retrieved, the complete documentation of the analysis, design (pseudocode and UI/UX), development, and evaluation is available in the Word document.

-Overall, this project has provided me with valuable experience in software development using Java, Java Swing and SQL, as well as incorporating usability features to create a user-friendly program.